shibani-senthil/shibani-senthil.github.io/README.md

 # website-rick-and-morty
-A simple website for a school course
+A simple interactive website for e-learning project

 Preview of the website can be found in the preview folder.